revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-76. How data or file is written into HDFS?
+76.How data or file is written into HDFS?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 If we want to write a file in HDFS , we need to interact with namenode.
 Basicaly Namenode is used to provides the address of a datanode. now datanode will create the data write pipeline.